jasonbayton/11ty/_src/blog/2026/03/mdm-is-dead-long-live-mdm.md

 Flash is an AMAPI MDM because I have a deep understanding of the Android ecosystem, the management API, and a reasonable background in systems architecture.
 I know many of the things to look out for - where AMAPI behaves unexpectedly, where policy management gets tricky, where tenant isolation can't be an afterthought.
 That domain knowledge shaped every architectural decision and every prompt I gave the agents.
 It's also why Flash isn't an iOS or Windows MDM today.
 I'd want to understand those management stacks at a developer level to a similar degree before I'd trust what I put out.
 AI dramatically compresses the build cycle, but it doesn't replace knowing what you're building and why.

 This isn't a flex for the sake of it (well, maybe a little).
 Rather, it's an observation about where the barrier to entry now sits.
 The same APIs that power commercial MDM solutions are available to anyone with a Google Cloud project.
 The same frameworks, the same infrastructure primitives, the same deployment platforms.
-What's changed is the velocity at which a single developer - armed with domain expertise, an agentic workflow, and a decent laptop - can turn all of that into a working product.
+What's changed is the velocity at which a single person - armed with domain expertise, an agentic workflow, and a decent laptop - can turn all of that into a working product.

+Just to call it out, I'm not saying Flash is perfectly bug free.
+Manually testing in-production takes dramatically longer than committing code, but what I've tested so far has been fine.

 ## What Flash actually is